samuelms123/OTP-1/docs/user-stories.md

 ---

-**User Story : As a user, I want to see who liked my post.**
+**User Story : As a user, I want to see the amount of likes on my post.**

 Acceptance Criteria:
-*   Make like amount on the post clickable and show list of usernames who liked the post.
+*   Have a like amount counter on the post.

 ---